Thursday, 12 June 2014

 Once our rafters and soffits were cut, and the appropriate sanding completed, it was time to treat the wood that would be exposed on the out-/underside of the roof (fascia board, exposed rafter ends, soffits).
 We used a product that used to be called LifeTime, now "Eco Wood Treatment" (website here), made on Salt Spring Island.
 It comes as a powder that you stir into water.
 'Non-toxic', blah blah blah.
 It cost us about $20 to mix up one batch of 4.5L, which is enough to treat approx. 150 sq. ft. according to the label.
 This treatment prevents moulding/mildew and causes the wood to age a silvery colour, much like exposed cedar.
 We used a paintbrush for application and coated the exposed ends of our rafters, as well as the outside faces of the soffit blocks.
 We decided it would be wise to treat the pieces on the ground, rather than after we had installed them nearly ten feet above grade.

-Note the two empty hurricane clips visible on the ridge line, waiting for their rafters to be installed. |
+Note the two empty hurricane clips visible on the ridge line,

 By the end of the day we had our rafters up and our heavy-duty tarp secured over top of everything to keep out the rain.
 Boy did that feel good!